 What does the program include?

-- Regular exercise reduces some long-term side effects of cancer treatment and increases overall physical and emotional well being for cancer survivors.
+- Regular exercise reduces some long-term side effects of cancer treatment and increases overall physical and emotional well being of cancer survivors.

 - Exercise has been shown to help cancer survivors with pain, strength and endurance, sexual functioning, sleep, thinking and learning, and psychological distress such as fear, anxiety and sadness.

 - It is important for survivors to learn how to tailor physical activity to match their physical ability after treatment.
 Even a small amount of physical activity is beneficial to cancer survivors.

 - Eating a healthy diet helps cancer survivors regain strength, rebuild tissue and feel well.

 - Nutrition for cancer survivors should focus on a plant-based diet, including more than 5 servings of fruits and vegetables each day.
 Other important nutrition tips for survivors include eating whole grains and low-fat dairy products and steering away from saturated and trans fats, red meat, salt, sugar, alcohol, pickled and fried foods.

 - Eating nutrient-rich foods may boost the odds of cancer survivors staying healthy.
 These foods include berries, Brazil nuts, citrus fruits, colorful vegetables, cruciferous vegetables, fish, flaxseed, legumes, tea, tomatoes, and yogurt.

 - Distress is the most under-reported and common side effect of cancer.
 While initial distress in coping with diagnosis and treatment is expected, continuing distress may interfere with long-term health.

 - Cancer Transitions provides tools such as learning what feelings survivors may experience after treatment, recognizing when they need support, and knowing where to get that support.